femtasy/react-native-test/README.md

 Every list element should display the title of the strip and a thumbnail of the image.
 Tapping the element allows the user to see it fullscreen (either by navigating to a different view, or overlaying the screen with the full image).

 Keep in mind that although the task is basic and we don't care about the visual design, we do care about the user's experience when fetching data.

 Final guideline: if in doubt imagine you'll be handing off this code to a colleague, because you're going on holidays and they'll need to add nice visual design.

 ## Deliverables
-We expect to receive either a link to a repository, a PR, or a zipped file containing a git repository with your solution for this exercise.
+We expect to receive either a link to a repository, fork, or a zipped file containing a git repository with your solution for this exercise.

 ## Extra information